 - Identifying and partnering with the existing networks of sexual assault response

 - Partnering with local universities to integrate SANE education into the nursing curriculum.

-Join the SAFE/SANE Learning Collaborative
+Join the South Dakota's SANE Learning Collaborative

 Who do I contact with questions?

 This project is supported by Grant Number 2018-WR-AX-0014 awarded by the Office of Violence Against Women, U.S. Department of Justice.
 Its content is solely the responsibility of the authors and do not necessarily represent the official views of the U.S. Department of Justice.